Topic Hub10 ingredients27 guides

 propylparabenpropyl parabenE216propyl 4-hydroxybenzoate

-FDA revoked the rule that allowed BVO in food; California also targets it in the Food Safety Act.
+FDA revoked the rule that allowed BVO in food; California also includes it in the Food Safety Act.

 A high-signal U.S. revocation and state-law example rather than a simple abroad-only ban story.